 This guide helps you to locate Universities with the types of courses you are looking for and lists vital information for any prospective students about campuses and courses.
 It is also a good way to find out the contact details of universities across the country.
 Copies of The Good Universities Guide are available at Secondary Schools or can be purchased through the website.

-Help with uni for young people with a care experience
+Help for young people with a care experience in:

-In Victoria the Raising Expectations project is helping to increase the number of young people leaving care and mature care leavers going to uni.
+The Raising Expectations program is helping to increase the number of young people leaving care and care leavers going to TAFE and uni.